dbgb/d2-tools/maps.md

 - to Stony Tomb 🟢 ❓
   - to L2 ⬅️
     - L2 💰 ⬅️
-- to Dry Hills 📐 (Not on same side as map entrance)
+- to Dry Hills 📐 (Not same side as entrance)

 ### 3. Dry Hills ⚪